Russell Kelso Carter

-Russel Kelso Carter (November 18, 1849 - August 23, 1928) was an American Christian minister, professor, songwriter, and advocate of British Israelism.
+Russell Kelso Carter (November 18, 1849 - August 23, 1928) was an American Christian minister, professor, songwriter, and advocate of British Israelism.

 Biography

 Carter was born in Baltimore, Maryland on November 18, 1849.
 He attended the Pennsylvania Military Academy, graduating in 1867 with a degree in Civil Engineering.
 After graduating he became a teacher of Science and Chemistry at the academy until 1872.
 Carter changed careers several times in his life and was a prolific writer on topics of religion, mathematics and science.

 Carter was known for his faith healing teachings and has been credited as being a key influence on E. W. Kenyon's teachings that would later develop into the Word of Faith theology.
 In the 1884 book The Atonement for Sin and Sickness, Carter demonstrates an early version of what Kenyon would later preach as positive confession: "I only prayed, O, Lord, make me sure of the truth, and I will confess it; I have nothing to do with consequences; that is Thy part," and again, "Jesus has the keeping part, I have the believing and confessing."

 Carter began experiencing health issues in 1886, beginning with what may have been a mental breakdown.
 Carter contracted malaria in 1888 that left him chronically weak for much of the remainder of his life.
 During his longtime illness, Carter wrote several Christian hymns, including the well known hymn Standing On The Promises.
 He met with different faith healers over the course of that year seeking a healing, but failed to improve.
 During that time he was prayed for by Charles Cullis, A.B.
 Simpson, and John Alexander Dowie.
 In 1892, Carter moved to California where he was involved in promoting questionable medical devices.
 Carter became connected with a couple of quack patent medical devices called the "Electropoise" and the "Oxydonor Victory."
 These machines were one of the first products taken to court for mail fraud by the US Postal Service, which eventually won its case against the manufacturers.
 In 1898, Carter became ill with tuberculosis, but recovered after medical treatment.
 In the last years of his life, Carter returned to Baltimore where he worked as a doctor until his death.